What is LEGO-based therapy?

 - The Supplier is responsible for ensuring that they have the correct pieces of LEGO for the Builder.

 - The Supplier can ‘check-in’ with the Engineer by showing them the LEGO piece and confirming it is correct.

 - If it is correct, they pass it to the Builder.

 - If it is incorrect, the Supplier can ask for more information from the Engineer.

 - Finally, choose someone to play the most coveted role in the project – the Builder.

 - The Builder is responsible for building the project.

 - The Builder listens to instructions provided by the Engineer for building.

 - The Builder must work with the Engineer to ensure what they are building is the same as what is in the project booklet.

-- If there are only 2 of you, one person can take on 2 roles.
+- If there are only two of you, one person can take on two roles.
 For example, one person may be the Supplier and Builder and the other person the Engineer.